christopher5106/christopher5106.github.io/_posts/2016-06-07-recurrent-neural-net-with-Caffe.markdown

 - data, of dimension $$T \times  N \times I$$, where I is the dimensionality of the data (1 in our example) at each step in the sequence, $$ T \times N $$ the sequence length and N the batch size.
 The constraint is that the data size has to be a multiple of batch size N.

 - clip, of dimension $$T \times  N $$.
 If clip=0, hidden state and memory cell will be initialiazed to zero.
-If not, previous value will be used.
+If not, their previous value will be used.

 - label, the target to predict at each step.